Inari Ōkami: Origins and Early History

+Other possible origins could come from the Ainu who have ceremony for the harvest of crops.
+In this ceremony the older men receive cereal cakes and offer their prayers.
+This is reminiscent of the idea of kami being food and would explain the close relationship inari has with food, especially rice.
+Other practices in witchcraft and divination of the Ainu include the use of a fox skull, showcasing other similarities to Inari.

+Heian Period

 By the Heian period, Inari worship began to spread.
 In 823 AD, after Emperor Saga presented the Tō-ji temple to Kūkai, the founder of the Shingon Buddhist sect, the latter designated Inari as its resident protector kami.
 In 827, the court granted Inari the lower fifth rank, which further increased the deity's popularity in the capital.
 Inari's rank was subsequently increased, and by 942, Emperor Suzaku granted Inari the top rank in thanks for overcoming rebellions.
 At this time, the Fushimi Inari-taisha shrine was among the twenty-two shrines chosen by the court to receive imperial patronage, a high honor.
 The second Inari shrine, Takekoma Inari, was established in the late ninth century.

 Inari's popularity continued to grow.
 The Fushimi shrine, already a popular pilgrimage site, gained wide renown when it became an imperial pilgrimage site in 1072.
 By 1338, the shrine's festival was said to rival the Gion Festival in splendor.

+Medieval Period (1185-1600)

 In 1468, during the Ōnin War, the entire Fushimi shrine complex was burned.
 Rebuilding took about thirty years; the new building was consecrated in 1499.
 While the old complex had enshrined three kami in separate buildings, the new one enshrined five kami in a single building.
 The new shrine also included a Buddhist temple building for the first time, and the hereditary priesthood was expanded to include the Kada clan.